 Meanings of Ravishing

 Ravishing means something or someone that is so stunningly beautiful, attractive, or captivating that it leaves a lasting impression.
-It’s the kind of beauty that stops people in their tracks because it’s so striking, appealing, or even breathtaking.
+It’s the kind of beauty that stops people in their tracks because it feels striking, appealing, and sometimes almost overwhelming.
 This can refer to physical appearance,

-but it can also describe anything visually or emotionally captivating, like a landscape, a work of art, or even an experience that is extremely delightful or charming.
+but it can also describe anything visually or emotionally captivating—like a landscape, a work of art, or even an experience that’s exceptionally delightful or charming.

 Definition

-Ravishing is that extremely beautiful, attractive, or delightful, often in a way that is so enchanting it feels almost irresistible.
+Ravishing is that extremely beautiful, attractive, or delightful quality—often presented as if it’s enchanted the senses.
 It’s commonly used to describe a person’s appearance,

-but can also be applied to things like a dress, scenery, or even an experience that overwhelms the senses with pleasure or beauty.
+but it can also be applied to things like a dress, scenery, a performance, or an experience that feels intensely pleasurable or breathtaking.

 Etymology